Overview

 There is no limit to the number of workflows your firm can create.

-Creating workflows is free, but some steps (such as CDD, eSignature, or Source of Funds) may incur additional fees once the Engage request is completed by the client.
+Creating workflows is free, but some steps (such as CDD or eSignature) may incur additional fees once the Engage request is completed by the client.

 Only users with Administrator permissions can manage workflows.